Chris Sale's shouts rally Red Sox to brink of title

-LOS ANGELES (AP) - The World Series was slipping away when Chris Sale stood in the back of the dugout and started screaming at his teammates.
+LOS ANGELES (AP) - Chris Sale stood in the back of the dugout as the World Series was slipping away and started screaming.

+"He's got two pitches!" the Boston Red Sox ace hollered to his left among a stream of profanities, referring to Los Angeles Dodgers starter Rich Hill.

+Sale stepped down, kept on shrieking and raised his right hand, his head bobbing up and down and a fire in his eyes like a Shakespearean king exhorting troops into battle.

+"It scared me a little bit," Rafael Devers said, "because I had never seen him yell like that, and the words that he was saying, I had never heard that come from him before.
+But, you know, we came out sluggish and that moment helped us get motivated for the rest of the game."

-The Boston Red Sox had just fallen behind the Los Angeles Dodgers by four runs in the sixth inning Saturday night, nine outs from finding themselves tied 2-2 in a World Series that seemed to be a runaway just 28 hours earlier.
+Boston had just fallen behind by four runs in the sixth inning Saturday night, nine outs from finding itself tied 2-2 in a World Series that seemed to be a runaway just 27 hours earlier.
+The Red Sox had managed just one hit in six innings.

+"We felt that we had no energy, actually none whatsoever," Red Sox manager Alex Cora said.
+"It had to do with Rich Hill, the way he was throwing the ball."

-These were not the reassuring words delivered by David Ortiz in his dugout huddle in St. Louis after the fifth inning of Game 4 five years ago.
+Sale did not respond with reassuring words like the ones delivered by David Ortiz in his dugout huddle in St. Louis after the fifth inning of Game 4 five years ago.

 This was more like Justin Verlander's motivational message to the Houston Astros when he popped up the stairs in the very same dugout during Game 2 last October.

-A 17-2 start meant the Red Sox could coast to the playoffs.
+A 17-2 start meant the Red Sox could coast to the playoffs en route to a team-record 108 wins.

 Other than an opening loss to Houston in the AL Championship Series that seemed like a bump, the Red Sox have approached another title like a marathoner pacing along the course, noting mile markers and counting down to the finish line.